bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/operator_precedence.md

 In the table below, **Grouping** is listed as having the highest precedence.
 However, that does not always mean the expression within the grouping symbols `( … )` is evaluated first, especially when it comes to short-circuiting.

 Short-circuiting is jargon for conditional evaluation.
 For example, in the expression `a && (b + c)`, if `a` is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), then the sub-expression `(b + c)` will not even get evaluated, even if it is in parentheses.
-We could say that the logical disjunction operator (“OR”) is “short-circuited”.
-Along with logical disjunction, other short-circuited operators include logical conjunction (“AND”), nullish-coalescing, optional chaining, and the conditional operator.
+We could say that the logical disjunction operator ("OR”) is "short-circuited”.
+Along with logical disjunction, other short-circuited operators include logical conjunction ("AND”), nullish-coalescing, optional chaining, and the conditional operator.
 Some more examples follow.

     a || (b * c);  // evaluate `a` first, then produce `a` if `a` is "truthy" a && (b < c);  // evaluate `a` first, then produce `a` if `a` is "falsy"